shidong-ai/DNNMark/README.md

 ## Usage
 To run the benchmarks that have been built, go to the directory `build` and you will see a directory `benchmarks`.
 Go inside and select the benchmark you want to run.
 Run command `./[name of benchmark] -config [path to config file] -debuginfo [1 or 0]` to execute the benchmark
+If you want to include warm up phase in the benchmark, one suggestion is that you mannually add it in the source code and use `-warmup [1 or 0]` to toggle the usage of the warm up phase.
+You can find one example the test_alexnet benchmark.

 # For Contributors
 1. Fork the repository to your own remote repository.